inQWIRE/SQIR/README.md

 ### externals

 External dependencies linked as git submodules.
-Currently, we depend on the definitions of matrices and complex numbers in the [QWIRE](https://github.com/inQWIRE/QWIRE) development and our proof of Shor's algorithm depends on the number theory in the [euler](https://github.com/taorunz/euler) development.
+Currently, our proof of Shor's algorithm depends on the number theory in the [euler](https://github.com/taorunz/euler) development.

 ### VOQC